Breath Alcohol Tests for Employment

 The United States Department of Transportation regulations mandates that a 0.04 a positive alcohol test requires removal of an employee from driving or other safety-sensitive tasks.
 A 0.02 result, under DOT regulations, can require removal from tasks for a certain period of time.

 In addition, there are other regulations governing alcohol use for safety-sensitive employees:

 - Employees must not use or possess alcohol or any illicit drug while assigned to perform safety-sensitive functions or while actually performing safety-sensitive functions.

 - Employees must not report for service or remain on duty if they are under the influence or impaired by alcohol.

-- Employees must not use alcohol within four hours (8 hours for flight crew members and flight attendants) of reporting for service or after receiving notice to report.
+- Employees must not use alcohol within four hours (eight hours for flight crew members and flight attendants) of reporting for service or after receiving the notice to report.